Updated: March 2023

-A permit holder who wishes to delete a laboratory from the permit, must ensure that:
+- A permit holder who wishes to delete a laboratory from the permit, must ensure that:

-all signs and labels have been removed from the laboratory
+- all signs and labels have been removed from the laboratory

-the laboratory rules have been removed
+- the laboratory rules have been removed

 - all waste containers have been removed (contact Environmental Protection Services for disposal and removal of waste).

-all radioactive substances have been removed
+- all radioactive substances have been removed

-the radiation field is measured with a survey instrument and compared to the background radiation
+- the radiation field is measured with a survey instrument and compared to the background radiation

-if the radiation field is above background, the source of the radiation must be determined and removed or cleaned until the radiation field is equal to the background radiation level
+- if the radiation field is above background, the source of the radiation must be determined and removed or cleaned until the radiation field is equal to the background radiation level

-swipe samples are taken with filter paper covering a minimum of 100 cm2 in various locations
+- swipe samples are taken with filter paper covering a minimum of 100 cm2 in various locations

-swipe samples are counted by a Liquid Scintillation Counter with the energy windows wide open
+- swipe samples are counted by a Liquid Scintillation Counter with the energy windows wide open

-if any samples indicate an activity greater than 0.5 Bq/cm2, the area must be decontaminated/cleaned
+- if any samples indicate an activity greater than 0.5 Bq/cm2, the area must be decontaminated/cleaned

-submit a written notice to the Radiation Protection Service (RPS, fax 416.971.1361, e-mail Sandu Sonoc or Hector Rocca ).
+- submit a written notice to the Radiation Protection Service (RPS, fax 416.971.1361, or by e-mail to Vanieshree Ranganathan).

-In the absence of the PH (retired/left the University), the Department is responsible for all of the above.
+- In the absence of the PH (retired/left the University), the Department is responsible for all of the above.

-All of the related paperwork will be filed and stored for three years by the RPS.
+- All of the related paperwork will be filed and stored for three years by the RPS.